 10. Banana Bread

 A quick bread or muffins are a great treat that’s easy to grab and go!
 Use whatever fruit you have on hand to make a batch.
-We also love cranberry orange bread.

 11. Oatmeal Cups

-My kids LOVED these banana-chocolate chip-oatmeal cups!
+My kids LOVE these banana-chocolate chip-oatmeal cups!

 12. Trail Mix